craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Prosper.md

 Animals are to be fed hay, corn, or potato.

 #### Spice and Oil
 The spices grown here are from here are mostly roots such as garlic, ginger, and onion.
+Mint and Parsley grow well in the area.
 Applesugar is cheap to make, weak in sweetening, and distinct in flavor.
 Most farmers can make it at home.
 Honey is a more expensive option, it trades being common and skilless for being actually good.
 Cinnamon is imported steadily from the south, and it is considered a lower-middle class commonality (and necessity, if using Applesugar).

 Cow Butter is generally reserved special occasion and Goat Butter used in everyday cooking.
-Good Oils are expensive, as they must be transported from the City in Gold, but cheaper, more distasteful options are available in heart-nut oil and seedoil.
+Good Oils are expensive, as they must be transported from the City in Gold, but "cheaper" (although only from lack of demand), more distasteful options are available in heart-nut oil and seedoil.

 #### Delicacy
 Because Prosper is in a powerful trade position, the available delicacies are from almost every culture in Alaturmen.
-Anyone wanting to put on a show would have personally traveled to collect another region's delicacy and brought it back, but your personal assistant would do only barely well.
+Anyone wanting to put on a show would have personally traveled to collect another region's delicacy and brought it back, but your personal assistant would do as well.

 ### Vices
 Brothels in Alaturmen are all represented by the Guild of Merchants, should they chose to be.